Applications are no longer being accepted for the 2020 program.

 This program is NOT: for students planning to apply to medical school or other professional school (e.g. dental, physical therapy, business, law, etc.).
 This program does NOT provide medical experience, physician shadowing, or clinical/bedside opportunities.

 Stipend and Housing:

-$4,000 distributed in three installments.
+$4,200 distributed in three installments.
 Receipt of entire stipend is contingent upon completion of the program.
-On-campus housing and $200 meal allowance also provided.
+On-campus housing is also provided.